 Of these 15 years spent four and a half years in prison in Barcelona, a prison that was once a convent and is now a shopping center.
-What happened to Teresa happened to thousands of Republican Women: 40,000 women passed through this prison and now only a small plaque (the thousand·mm memory for each, Joseph says) reminds the women that the crime is to be Republican.
+What happened to Teresa happened to thousands of Republican Women: 40,000 women passed through this prison and now only a small plaque (two millimeters of memory for each of them, Joseph says) reminds the women that the crime is to be Republican.

 In prison, Teresa secretly took a few pieces of silver ring.
 Her daughter, who walked many days to see her in prison, took, engraved with the initials of her husband, J.A.
 Josep Alabart (are now initial Josep Aguilà) Ella, T.A.
 Teresa Aguilà.

 In prison, tried to brain wash them, telling them that they were demons, civil war had been his fault, and they were useless and not loved by anyone

 those who were still outside and the world better off without them.
 Many were raped by men and women, and were taken without resistance presionades to tolerate in order to get some benefits, more food and more time.